BrighentiPatrik/CSSLP---ISC2-/README.md

 &nbsp;
  _Syslog_: is an Internet Engineering Task Force (IETF) approved protocol for log messaging.
 It was designed and built around UNIX and provides a UNIX-centric format for sending log information across an internet Protocol (IP) network.

+## OpenID vs OAuth

+ _OpenID_: was created for federated authentication, specifically to allow a third party to authenticate your users for you by using accounts that users already have.
+The protocol enables websites or applications (consumer) to grant access to their own applications by using another service or application (provider) for authentication.

+&nbsp;
 ```mermaid
 ---
 title: FederationID